aplteam/Cider/docs/Cider-API-Reference.md

 ### parent

 Defaults to `#` but might as be something like `⎕SE` or `#.Foo.Goo.Boo`.
 However, all namespaces listed must exist.

+### projectSpace

+The name of the namespace the project is injected into.
+If this is empty it is going to be `#` or `⎕SE`, depending from where the function was called from.

 ### Flags